RAGALASAIVIVEK/WDM_EXP6/README.md

 ### Result:
-Therefore, Information Retrieval Using Vector Space Model in Python is Implemented.
+Therefore, Information Retrieval Using Vector Space Model in Python is Implemented